kchinzei/kch-rgbw-lib/docs/snippets.md

 const brightness: number[] = await rgb.color2AlphaAsync(c);
 ```

-It's an asyncronous process because it can be a heavy computation involving a linear programming solution.
+It's an asynchronous process because it can be a heavy computation involving a linear programming solution.

 Note it does not update `rgb` itself.
 To do so, you use `setColorAsync()`.